-Four weeks into the NFL season and there have been plenty of storylines, from the hated replacement refs to the play of rookie quarterbacks Robert Griffin III and Andrew Luck.
+Four weeks into the NFL season and there have been plenty of headlines, from the hated replacement refs to the play of rookie quarterbacks Robert Griffin III and Andrew Luck.
 The Atlanta Falcons and Houston Texans have also been playing at a high level.
+So, what’s in store for us leading into KP’s NFL Week 5 picks?

 Week 4 brought plenty of good fortune, with a strong performance that ended with just four losses against the spread.
 Here’s hoping that this week will be more of the same.